 Procedure

-Your veterinarian will sedate your horse and clip the hair around the area they intend to inject.
+Your veterinarian will clip the hair around the area they intend to inject.
 The veterinarian or an assistant will then scrub the injection site thoroughly with an antiseptic solution, working from the centre of the area outwards.
 They will repeat this process for approximately 10 minutes.

 Don’t be alarmed if clear fluid leaks out of the needle.
 This is the synovial fluid that naturally occurs in the joint.
 [3]